Void061/nextjs-starter/README.md

 - ✨ Next.js (15)
 - ✨ Tailwind
 - ✨ ShadcnUI
-- ✨ next-intl
+- ✨ internationalization (next-intl, with settings on DB per account and locally for guests)
 - ✨ React-query
-- ✨ Dark Mode
+- ✨ Dark Mode (With settings on DB per account and locally for guests)
 - ✨ Zunstand (TBD)
 - ✨ Eslint
 - ✨ Prettier